sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    kube_failure_detection = <N>;                When set_owner == kube and if container is not running for N minutes, it is
                                                 considered as "failed".
-When "failed", if fall_back_to_local == true, the local image would be started and lert logs will be raised.
-Default: 5 minutes
+When "failed", if fall_back_to_local == true, the local image would be started and alert logs will be raised.
+                                                A value of 0 implies infinity, implying no failure monitoring.
+                                                Default: 0

 ```